MicrosoftDocs/fabric-docs/docs/cicd/partners/partner-integration.md

 ### Real-Time Intelligence APIs

+Real-Time Intelligence streamlines data analysis and visualization, offering a centralized solution for immediate insights and actions on data in motion within an organization.
+It efficiently manages large volumes of data through robust querying, transformation, and storage capabilities.

-- Event house and KQL Databases support existing Azure Data Explorer APIs and SDKs for direct interaction, allowing developers to read, write, and manage their data in Event houses.
-Learn more about [Azure Data Explorer REST API](/azure/data-explorer/kusto/api/rest/index?context=/fabric/context/context-rti&pivots=fabric).
+- Event houses are optimized for streaming data storage into KQL databases and enable advanced data processing, including filtering, cleansing, and aggregations.
+Event houses support existing Event house APIs and SDKs for direct interaction, allowing developers to read, write, and manage their data in Event houses.
+Learn more about [REST API](/azure/data-explorer/kusto/api/rest/index?context=/fabric/context/context-rti&pivots=fabric).
+- Event streams provide a no-code experience for capturing, transforming, and routing high-volume real-time events to various destinations.
+Learn more about [Event streams](../../real-time-intelligence/event-streams/overview.md) and [Event streams API](#real-time-intelligence).
-- If you're using Databricks or Jupyter Notebooks you can utilize the Kusto Python Client Library to work with Kusto in Fabric.
+- If you're using Databricks or Jupyter Notebooks, you can utilize the Kusto Python Client Library to work with KQL databases in Fabric.
 Learn more about [Kusto Pyton SDK](/azure/data-explorer/kusto/api/python/kusto-python-client-library?context=/fabric/context/context-rti&pivots=fabric).
 - You can utilize the existing [Microsoft Logic Apps](/azure/data-explorer/kusto/tools/logicapps), [Azure Data Factory](/azure/data-explorer/data-factory-integration), or [Microsoft Power Automate](/azure/data-explorer/flow) connectors to interact with your Event houses or KQL Databases.
+- [Database shortcuts in Real-Time Analytics](../../real-time-intelligence/database-shortcut.md) are embedded references within an event house to a source database.
+The source database can either be a KQL Database in Real-Time Analytics or an Azure Data Explorer database.
+Shortcuts can be used for inplace sharing of data within the same tenant or across tenants.
+Learn more about managing [database shortcuts using the API](#real-time-intelligence).

+### Real-Time hub APIs

+The Real-Time hub is used to discover and manage your streaming data.
+Real-Time hub events is a catalog of data in motion, and contains data streams, Microsoft sources, and Fabric events.

 ### Data Factory in Fabric